kennethwirjadisastra/Stat155/README.md

 In Project 4, we evaluate how the amount of missing data and the imputation methods used impact our model’s performance.
-We will test various amounts of missing data and use techniques such as Kalman Smoother, unconditional mean, and linear interpolation to impute the training data to train our model.
+We will test various amounts of missing data and use techniques such as Kalman Smoother, moving average, and linear interpolation to impute the training data to train our model.
 Then we will test its performance on the true test data.